nginxinc/nginx-basics-workshops/lab5/readme.md

 1. Open `Postman` tool and look into the `NGINX_Basics` collection.

-   (**Note:** If you are not familiar with postman and would rather prefer running commands on terminal then please use the `curl` equivalent command provided in each step)
+   (**Note:** You can find the `postman collection.json` file within the `lab5` directory.
+If you are not familiar with postman tool and would rather prefer running commands on terminal then please use the `curl` equivalent command provided in each step.)

-1. Open `NGINX Info` request and execute the call by clicking on `Send` button.`/api/[api-version]/nginx` is used to retrieve basic version, uptime and identification information.
+2. Open `NGINX Info` request and execute the call by clicking on `Send` button.`/api/[api-version]/nginx` is used to retrieve basic version, uptime and identification information.
     ![postman NGINX Info](media/postman_nginx_info.png)

     ```bash